ddmitov/perl-executing-browser/doc/APPIMAGE.md

 ## PEB AppImage Maker

-PEB or any PEB-based application can be easily packed as a 64-bit single-file Linux [AppImage](https://appimage.org/) executable by the [PEB AppImage Maker](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/appimage-maker.sh) script, which has two modes of operation:
+PEB and any PEB-based application can be easily packed as a 64-bit single-file Linux [AppImage](https://appimage.org/) executable by the [PEB AppImage Maker](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/appimage-maker.sh) script, which has two modes of operation:

 * packing a Perl application together with a PEB executable, Qt libraries and a relocatable Perl distribution:

   ```bash
   ./appimage-maker.sh --include-resources
   ```

-  In this case, the PEB AppImage Maker invokes the [Perl Distribution Compactor](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/compactor.pl), which finds all dependencies of all Perl scripts in the ``{PEB_executable_directory}/resources/app`` directory and copies only the necessary Perl modules.

-  Perl Distribution Compactor depends on [Module::ScanDeps](https://metacpan.org/pod/Module::ScanDeps) and [File::Copy::Recursive](https://metacpan.org/pod/File::Copy::Recursive) CPAN modules, which are included in the ``{PEB_executable_directory}/sdk/lib`` directory.

 * packing only a PEB executable and its Qt libraries: